A-Breeze/premierconverter/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/A-Breeze/premierconverter/setup?urlpath=lab)

 ### Development environment
+The development requirements consist of the package dependencies, plus extra packages useful during development, as specified in `requirements_dev.txt`.
+They can be automatically installed into a conda-env as follows.
 - **Binder**: A conda-env is created automatically from `binder/environment.yml` in Binder is called `notebook` by default.
 - **Locally** (on Windows):
     ```